 As with pie graphs, you can group elements with smaller percentages together as ‘Others’ to remove the clutter on the graph.
 Donut graphs are more effective with a smaller number of segments.

-Change the number of decimal places showing in the share percentages by clicking the drop down menu under the percentage symbol.
+Change the number of decimal places showing in the share percentages by clicking the drop down menu under the percentage symbol below the table header.